top of page

 Playing in HCO

-Our orchestra's membership is drawn locally from North Hertfordshire and South Bedfordshire with a mix of accomplished amateur players, professional instrumental teachers, and a core of freelance musicians who lead the sections.
+Our orchestra's membership is drawn locally, primarily from Hertfordshire and Bedfordshire; we have a mix of accomplished amateur players, professional instrumental teachers, and some freelance musicians.

-Each concert is preceded by a series of five or six rehearsals, for the most part in the very comfortable and inviting environment of Tilehouse Baptist Church in Hitchin, on Friday evenings between 7.30pm and 10pm at more or less fortnightly intervals.
-(The local ‘Highlander’ pub rounds off the evening for those who can stay.)
+Each concert is preceded by a series of between four to six rehearsals, for the most part in Christchurch in Hitchin, on Friday evenings between 7.30pm and 10pm at more or less fortnightly intervals (Our favoured 'local', The Half Moon pub rounds off many rehearsals and concerts for those who can stay).
 This pattern of commitment has proved popular whilst also affording players more time to assimilate the music alongside busy work schedules and home lives.

 We re-seat the orchestra for each concert from the pool of available players.
-Section principals are fairly constant, but in general the HCO doesn't have full time first and second violins and does not seat players hierarchically; our practice reflects the belief that it is important to have a backbone of more experienced players throughout all the sections.
+Section principals are fairly constant, but in general HCO does not have full-time first and second violins and does not seat players hierarchically; our practice reflects the belief that it is important to have a backbone of more experienced players throughout all the sections.
 The orchestra's size varies from concert to concert to reflect the repertoire and the capacity of the particular concert venue, therefore players are not necessarily invited to play for every event.

 bottom of page